Nicolás Tripichio

-Nicolás Martín Tripichio (born 5 January 1996) is an Argentinian footballer who plays as a right-back for San Lorenzo in the Argentine Primera División.
+Nicolás Martín Tripichio (born 5 January 1996) is an Argentine footballer who plays as a right-back for San Lorenzo in the Argentine Primera División.

 Club career

 Under Miguel Ángel Russo's coaching, Tripichio debuted professionally for Vélez Sarsfield in a 1–1 draw with Newell's Old Boys, in the 2015 Argentine Primera División.
 Although he mostly plays as a right full back, in that game he played as a left winger.

 International career

 Under Miguel Ángel Lemme's coaching, Tripichio took part of the Argentina national under-15 football team that finished third in the 2011 South American Under-15 Football Championship.

 In 2013, the defender took part of the squad of the Argentina national under-17 football team that won the South American Under-17 Football Championship at home, under Humberto Grondona's coaching.

 He also took part of the 2013 FIFA U-17 World Cup.
 Tripichio also won with the Argentina national under-20 football team the 2015 South American Youth Football Championship.